codefresh-io/docs.codefresh.io/_docs/security/codefresh-signed-artifacts.md

 Codefresh signs all artifacts it provides using Sigstore.
-Find more information on [Sigstore](https://www.sigstore.dev/) here.{:target="\_blank"}.
-You can verify the authenticity of Codefresh artifacts and forked Argo Project images.
+Verify the authenticity of Codefresh artifacts and forked Argo Project images.
+Find more information on [Sigstore](https://www.sigstore.dev/){:target="\_blank"} here.

 ## Verify authenticity of Codefresh artifacts